bucanero/psbbn-art-database/README.md

-# psbbn-art-database
+# PSBBN Art Database

-Art database for the PSBBN Definitive English Patch project
+This is the art database for the [PSBBN Definitive English Patch](https://github.com/CosmicScale/PSBBN-Definitive-English-Patch) project.